freshcom/freshcom/guides/introduction/overview.md

 internationalization (i18n), multi-tenant and test mode.

 It is important to note that freshcom itself does not include any web layer.
-It only provides a Elixir API through its API modules. if you need a off-the-shelf web layer that provides a JSON API please checkout [Freshcom JSONAPI](https://github.com/freshcom/freshcom_web) which builds on top of freshcom.
+It only provides a Elixir API through its API modules.
+If you need a off-the-shelf web layer that provides a JSON API please checkout [Freshcom JSONAPI](https://github.com/freshcom/freshcom_web) which builds on top of freshcom.